RoboCoachTechnologies/ROScribe/README.md

 [](docs/assets/task_desc.mp4){loop=""}

-- ROScibe will ask you high-level questions reagrding your deployment.
+- ROScibe asks you high-level questions regarding your deployment.

 [](docs/assets/node_qa.mp4){loop=""}

-- When ROScribe learns about your project, it will show you a list of ROS nodes and topics that will be involved in you software.
-The subscription/publisher relationship between the ROS nodes can be also visualized similar to RQT graph.
+- Once ROScribe learns about your project, it shows you a list of ROS nodes and topics that are involved in your software.
+The subscriber/publisher relationship between the ROS nodes can be visualized similar to RQT graph.

 [](docs/assets/node_topic_viz.mp4){loop=""}

-- Moreover, you can edit the list of ROS nodes and topics based on your preference.
+- Moreover, you can edit (i.e. add/remove) the list of ROS nodes and topics based on your preference.

 [](docs/assets/mod_node_topic.mp4){loop=""}

 - After you finalize the node list, ROScribe will start identifying the specifications of each ROS node through a Q&A process.
-This is the most important step since the final implmentation would be highly influenced by this conversation.
+This is the most important step since the final implementation would be highly influenced by this conversation.

 [](docs/assets/spec_qa.mp4){loop=""}

-- The code for each node is generated when ROScribe finds all the implmentation details.
+- The code for each node is generated when ROScribe finds all the implementation details.
 Additionally, ROS launch file and installation scripts (package.xml and CMakeLists.txt) are created according to the project requirements.
 For Python ROS nodes, don't forget to allow executing your nodes as programs via `chmod +x ros_node.py`.

 [](docs/assets/code_gen.mp4){loop=""}